zacwong2151/tp/docs/DeveloperGuide.md

 Step 1:
 The user launches the application and enters the command to create a new event.
-`ecreate n/Clean up the beach r/cleaner sd/23/10/23 1900 l/East Coast Park dsc/Pick up all litter on the beach m/10 trash bags b/50.00`.
+`ecreate n/Clean up the beach r/10 cleaner sd/23/10/23 1900 l/East Coast Park dsc/Pick up all litter on the beach m/10 trash bags b/50.00 vs/20`.
 After parsing all the arguments, a new `Event` object is created along with its respective fields.
 <puml src="diagrams/EventClassDiagram.puml" alt="EventClassDiagram" />

 Step 2: